 It might have escaped your attention, but there’s about to be a general election in the UK.
-Hopefully you’ve already registered to vote and are planning on exercising your democratic right to do so on June 8th.
-If you haven’t registered, or you’re not sure if you have, get onto it pronto – you must have registered by 11:59pm on Monday 22nd May.
-And have you thought about where you’ll be on 8th June, election day?
+Hopefully you’ve already registered to vote and are planning on exercising your democratic right to do so on December 12th.
+If you haven’t registered, or you’re not sure if you have, get onto it pronto – you must have registered by 11:59pm on Tuesday 26th November.
+And have you thought about where you’ll be on 12th December, election day?
 Maybe you’ll be busy at a staff Christmas do?
 Off on a skiing holiday, or a winter sunshine MTB break?
 In which case, you need to submit your application for a postal vote to your local Electoral Registration Office by 5pm on Tuesday 26th November, or 21st November if you’re in Northern Ireland.

 But why should you bother?
 You are a mountain biker, a free spirit, a shredder of gnar, and #VanLife needs no top down government.
 Smash the system, turn on tune in and drop out.
 No?
 Whatever your political views, voting does matter, and here are six totally contrived reasons why mountain bikers should vote in order for us to justify a listicle on a mountain bike website about how important it is for us all to vote.

 1. You need healthcare.

 Whether you want to pay for it, or want to get it through the NHS, you’re probably going to need some healthcare at some point.
 It might just be a spot of physio for a tender knee caused by too much pedalling, it might be a broken collar bone, or it could be a full on emergency airlift spinal smash horror crash.
 As mountain bikers we break ourselves in many different ways, and how you vote can affect the treatments that will be available to you.